IBM/presto-lakehouse/docs/lab-5/README.md

 (10 rows)
 ```

-TODO show other ways to query the table
+It is also possible to query Delta tables using a timestamp.
+The [Presto documentation for the Delta Lake connector](https://prestodb.io/docs/current/connector/deltalake.html#querying-delta-lake-tables) gives an example.

 ## 3. Add data to table and query